There’s something for everyone in Boston and Cambridge, and a (reasonably priced) bus to get you there.

 - Thrift shopping all over the city is one of my favorite ways to spend a day (wear comfortable shoes because Boston does not have the best sidewalks).
 Going shopping in the suburbs surrounding Wellesley is usually limited to the giant shopping mall in Natick, which is nice, but for those with an adventurous spirit and who want to keep their wallets a little fuller, shopping in Boston is the way to go.
 There are tons of thrift stores all over the city like Goodwill and Salvation Army but the most famous is the Garment District.
 It's a great place to find a Halloween costume or that sweater that is the perfect combination of ugly and cute.

 - Studying.
 That's right, I said it.
 It's perhaps not the most exciting thing to put in an essay on what to do in Boston, but it is one of my most common activities.
 I like to go into Boston to study because it makes me feel more productive and I like studying better in busy spaces.
-Some of my favorite places to study are the Boston Public Library, Diesel Cafe, Jamaica Pond, or Boston Common when it's warm outside, or one of the dozens of cafes on Newbury Street when I want to be close to a Peter Pan bus stop. —Lily Harper ’15, an undeclared major from Kalamazoo, Michigan
+Some of my favorite places to study are the Boston Public Library, Diesel Cafe, Jamaica Pond, or Boston Common when it's warm outside, or one of the dozens of cafes on Newbury Street when I want to be close to a Peter Pan bus stop. —Lily Harper ’15, an American studies major from Kalamazoo, Michigan

 Exploring museums, malls, Quincy Market; trekking to NYC